hibzzgames/Hibzz.PackageEditor/README.md

 ***A tool for Unity to edit a git package within the package manager***

+*Note: This tool is still in development and is not ready for production use.*

 ## Installation
 **Via Github**
 This package can be installed in the Unity Package Manager using the following git URL.